41 Monmouth Street, Covent Garden, WC2H 9DD

 The store’s glass shelving owes a debt to the gnomon of the nearby sundial, the centrepiece of this historic quarter.
 There are only six dials to be found at its top, with the gnomon itself acting as the seventh.
 The store’s wide windows and mirrored surfaces accentuate a theme of light and shadow.

-Four frames are available exclusively to Cubitts Covent Garden, inspired by the store and surrounding area’s rich and often macabre history.
 Their silhouettes are inspired by light and shadow, the coffins once produced there, and the frames worn by beloved Covent Garden character and comic Michael Bentine.